c2lang/c2compiler/README.md

 ## TODO
-- Scope: (per file)
-    Global:
-    - add: check if already in, add
-    - search: search cache, if found, get Decl if not found, check all local imports as well, add to cache or local scope
-    Local:
-    - check scope, if not found, check GlobalScope
-    -> when adding, check localscope + globalscope (dont add to globalscope cache)
 - Store AST idx instead of AST*, -> makes Decl 32->24 bytes!
 - IDEA: have 2 symboltables: one all, one public only? (makes searching faster)
-- when resolving Decls (in stack), each decl must be analysed with its own FileScope, since the imports can differ!
-    -> we can get FileID from loc, check if same file -> map file_id -> FileScope/AST
 - create DiagnosticsEngine, return true if error, false if warning
     - user should still be able to use -Werror like
     - add info() for 2nd info like 'older decl is here'